develephant/coronium-core-docs/docs-src/docs/server/modules/mysql.md

 By default, a fresh Coronium Core installation allows remote access to the MySQL database with a password so that you can use client side tools to edit your databases.

 While this is convenient to the developer, it is not particularly the _most_ secure way to run the database.
 Instead you should only activate remote access while you work on the database, and then deactivate it when you are done.

-You can do this by using the __mysql-remote__ tool available on the server.
+#### <i class="fab fa-digital-ocean"></i> DigitalOcean

-To activate/deactivate remote MySQL access, log in with the __coronium__ user and enter one of the following on the command line:
+To activate/deactivate remote MySQL access use the __mysql-remote__ tool by logging in with the __coronium__ user and entering one of the following on the command line:

 __Activate remote access__